Developer9719/todoApp/README.md

   - plugins can be used to expand functionality for things like minimizing code
   - after all this it outputs a bundle code for the browser
 - JSON
+  - store all current projects and there to-do's in a JSON string then store that in the localStorage property to make them stay across refreshes

 Log terminal commands used
 - Webpack Commands